moderatelypacedturtle/BOX/README.md

 - Everything in the `/src` folder, including your `.ino` application file
 - The `project.properties` file for your project
 - Any libraries stored under `lib/<libraryname>/src`

+This project was completed by Smriti Shankar, Dylan Wu, and Alejandro Yepes in July 2019